0xdstn/lawa/README.md

 ## Release notes

+- `v1.0.2` Added editing of today when edit with no date is provided
 - `v1.0.1` Added handling for no posts, added .lawa file creation if missing
 - `v1.0.0` Initial release